 2. Start with hardy plants.
 Pay attention to the care information that comes with your plants.
 Plants that grow wild in your region will most likely succeed in your home.

 3. Don’t get discouraged!
 Plants are complex living organisms that have many needs.
 It’s okay if your plants die; learn from your mistakes and try again.
 The best gardening tools are practice and experience.
+If you want to start small, then put some pots on your deck, rather than digging them into the ground.
+This allows you to control their growth environment more.
+If you want to improve your garden by adding decking, then aluminium decking is a solid choice.

 Here are some of the top edible plants we recommend for beginners: